spacetelescope/jwql/style_guide/style_guide.md

 If `jwql` code needs to be aware of this information, it should be stored in a configuration file that is not part of the `jwql` repository.

+Additionally, developers of this project should be mindful of application security risks, and should adhere to the [OWASP Top 10](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf) as best possible.

 `jwql`-specific Code Standards
 ------------------------------